 Contact your national central bank if you need more information.

 Counterfeiters are making increasing use of digital imaging hardware and software.
-In response, the Central Bank Counterfeit Deterrence Group – an international group of more than 30 central banks which was set up at the request of the G10 central bank governors – has developed a counterfeit deterrence system (CDS) which prevents the capture or reproduction of images of protected banknotes.
+In response, the Central Bank Counterfeit Deterrence Group – an international group of more than 30 central banks which was set up in Basel at the request of the G10 central bank governors – has developed a counterfeit deterrence system (CDS) which prevents the capture or reproduction of images of protected banknotes.
 The system has been voluntarily adopted by hardware and software producers.
 High-resolution images of banknotes are however available from the ECB for legitimate purposes.